 We’ve discussed how to get started building passive income for financial freedom before.
 Now I’d like to rank the various passive income streams based on risk, return, feasibility, liquidity, activity, and taxes.

-I’m updating my passive income rankings for 2020 given so much has changed since my original passive income rankings came out in 2015.
-I’ve included taxes as a key new ranking variable as well.
+I’m updating my passive income rankings for 2020/2021 given so much has changed since my original passive income rankings came out in 2015.
+A key difference to my best passive income investments ranking is the inclusion of taxes as new ranking variable.
 After all, tax treatment can significantly affect returns.

-The rankings are somewhat subjective, but they are born from my own real life experiences attempting to generate multiple types of passive income sources over the past 20 years.
+The best passive income rankings are somewhat subjective, but they are born from my own real life experiences attempting to generate multiple types of passive income sources over the past 20 years.

 Passive Income Starts With Saving